 20 Fall Adventures Await

-Spending time outdoors or alone with family has never been more important.
-North Dakota’s outdoors is a great way to keep your distance and keep active.
+Spending time outdoors with family has never been more important.
+North Dakota’s outdoors are a great way to keep keep active and make memories.

 Fall is the perfect time for adventure in the wide-open, uncrowded spaces of North Dakota.
 Temperatures are just right for outdoor activities and exploration.
 Hiking and biking trails remain in prime condition.
 Fall festivals and farmers' markets have that perfect weekend appeal.

-If you need ideas for a day trip, weekend getaway or travel itinerary, here are 20 ideas to get started.
+If you need ideas for a day trip, weekend getaway or road trip ideas, following are 20 ideas to get started.

 Feast on the great outdoor recreation offered in the Pembina Gorge.
 Kayak or canoe the Pembina River through forested hills.
 (Rentals are available.)
 Mountain bike the terrain park down to the valley floor and take the chair lift up at Frostfire Park.
 ATV or dirt bike on miles of trails along the hillsides.

 Leave the GPS at home.
 Trust your instincts and sense of direction as you weave your way through one of North Dakota’s amazing corn mazes.
 Each maze tells a different story.
 Check out these corn mazes and pumpkin patches.